jhaco/Playground/README.md

 ###### Personal note: the onsite tutorials are helpful but also outdated and scuffed.
 I might consider writing my own guide and posting on Github Pages to document my journey.
 I also need to stop being lazy and push changed files one-by-one to keep track of individual changes.

 ---

+Version 1.2:
+> Added CottonMC's LibGui library for GUI handling.
+> Backpack inventory now has a GUI!!!

 Version 1.1:
 > Refactored code for server and client-side mod intializations. \